godotengine/godot-docs/about/list_of_features.rst

 - Occlusion culling with :ref:`rooms and portals <doc_rooms_and_portals>`.
   Supports gameplay notifications with primary and secondary visibility to disable AI/physics processing for nodes that don't need it.
-- Real-time occluder spheres.
+- Real-time occluder shapes (sphere and polygon).
 Not as effective as rooms and portals (and doesn't support gameplay notifications), but easier to set up.

 .. note::